 Contract and cancellation penalty

-When our Reviews Team asked about the brand’s strict three-year contract in the past, we were told the contract could only be terminated if the user dies or a loved one can prove the user is receiving 24-hour nursing care.
+When our Reviews Team asked about the brand’s strict three-year contract in the past, we were told the contract could only be terminated if the user died or a loved one could prove the user was receiving 24-hour nursing care.

 During a more recent call with a Life Alert sales representative, they told us the contract was a service agreement that guarantees your monthly prices don’t increase within the first three years of service.